 Mount of Olives is associated with acts in the life of Jesus.
 Several churches mark these places: Pater Noster church, the place where according to tradition Jesus taught his disciples the Lords prayer; the tear-shaped church of Dominus Flevit (“the Lord wept”) where Jesus wept over the future destruction of the city; Gethsemane (Gat Shemanim) where Jesus was betrayed and arrested.

-Until the 12th C AD the Jews used to come and pray from the top of mount of olives, since it has a great view of the temple Mount.
-During Sukkoth (Tabernacles - a Jewish religious festival) they conducted parades on the hillside.
+Until the 12th century AD the Jews used to come and pray from the top of mount of olives, since it has a great view of the temple Mount.
+During Sukkoth (Tabernacles – a Jewish religious festival) they conducted parades on the hillside.

 A view of the western slopes of Mount Olives is shown below, as seen from the top of the Golden gate.
 The valley of Jehoshaphat (Kidron brook) is in the front.
 Above the valley, in the center, is the Basilica of Agony (with the triple arched facade).
 To its left is Mary’s tomb and to is right is the golden domes of the Russian church – St Mary Magdalena.
 Further to the right, close to the vast cemetery, is Dominus Flevit church, shaped as a tear drop, where according to tradition is the place where Jesus wept over the fate of Jerusalem.